For information about how to configure a read replica, see Creating read replicas.

 - A MySQL instance running on Compute Engine is considered an external instance.

-- The data flowing from the master to the external replica is charged as network egress.
+- The data flowing from the primary to the external replica is charged as network egress.
 See the pricing page for network egress pricing for your Cloud SQL instance type (First Generation or Second Generation).

 - Replicating to a MySQL instance hosted by another cloud platform might not be possible; check the documentation from the other provider.